HerrNamenlos123/BatteryUI/README.md

 Alternatively open `build/example.sln` manually in Visual Studio.

 In Visual Studio, right-click on the target `example` and click `Set as Startup Project` (German `Als Startprojekt festlegen`).
-Now you can simply build and run the executable in Visual Studio by pressing `F5`.
+Now you can simply build and run the executable in Visual Studio by pressing `F5` (`Debug/Start debugging`).

 ## Troubleshooting